amirahnasihah/frontend-development/02-frontend-with-react/03-components/state-and-lifecycle.md

 cleanup of Interval
 ```

-Then, in that case the `useEffect()` will run only if the state variable changes.
+Then, in that case, the `useEffect()` will run only if the state variable changes.
 The second argument is will be the dependency array.
-So, this dependency array will depend on these State variable.
+So, this dependency array will depend on these State variables.

 So, this is how you will do the State and the lifecycle in the React components.